Devik55/Hackemos/README.md

 Hackemos is the best Conjuguemos hack in 2024.
 It has 5+ features:

 ### Features
-1. Complete lessons and set your grade
+1. Complete lessons and spoof lesson data
 2. Set questions without fully submitting the lesson
 3. Set the timer without fully submitting the lesson
 4. Show answers to incorrect questions